 The number of buyers watching the item

 The time left for the listing

 A drop-down menu with common actions such as Sell Similar and Revise.

-Items are sorted from the unexpanded view only.
-If you sort by price, the lowest available item price is used for items with variations.
+You can sort items from the unexpanded view.
+If you sort by price, items with variations are sorted by the lowest available item price.

 The drop-down menu shows the restock option, and directs you to the Revise your item page.